 Yes.
 Many people with lactose intolerance can still enjoy certain dairy products.
 Options like hard cheeses, yogurt, and lactose-free milk are typically well-tolerated and still provide the same high-quality protein as regular dairy.

-- Adults need about 0.8 grams per kilogram of body weight.
-For example, 150 pound person, needs about 55 grams of protein per day, and a 200-pound person needs about 72 grams of protein per day.
+The Recommended Dietary Allowance (RDA) for adults is 0.8 grams of protein per kilogram of body weight per day, which represents the minimum amount needed to prevent deficiency.
+For example, a 150-pound person needs about 55 grams of protein per day, while a 200-pound person needs about 72 grams.

-- Active individuals and athletes may need more protein—up to 1.2-2.0 grams per kilograms of body weight per day.
+- Active individuals and athletes may need more protein—typically around 2–2.0 grams per kilogram of body weight per day—to support muscle repair and performance

 Yes.
 As we age, we naturally lose muscle mass, which can affect balance, strength, and independence.
 Including high-quality protein from milk, yogurt, and cheese in your daily routine can help preserve lean muscle and support mobility.
 Dairy is also rich in calcium, vitamin D, and other nutrients important for aging well.